When the Australian National Gallery spent $1 million on Jackson Pollock’s ‘Blue Poles’ in 1973, controversy erupted. It now looks like a bargain.

 A national art gallery in Canberra was a long time coming.

 The idea was first mooted shortly after Federation, when leading Australian artist Tom Roberts began lobbying political leaders.
-In 1910, Prime Minister Andrew Fisher established the Commonwealth Art Advisory Board (CAAB) to consider acquisitions of significant works.
-This started modestly, with portraits of some notable figures.
+In 1910, Prime Minister Andrew Fisher responded by establishing the Commonwealth Art Advisory Board (CAAB).
+They were initially charged with acquiring artistic works, of significance to Australia.

 In 1912, the committee proposed a national gallery to house their collection.
 In the meantime, they would be displayed in Government offices.